awslabs/wdio-aws-device-farm-service/README.md

 ## AWS Device Farm Service for WebdriverIO

 [AWS Device Farm](https://aws.amazon.com/device-farm/) service for WebdriverIO.

-This service only supports desktop browser testing
+This service only supports desktop browser testing.

+## Upgrading to WebDriverIO v8

+The package now provides support for [WebDriverIO v8](https://webdriver.io/blog/2022/12/01/webdriverio-v8-released/) starting from version v8.0.0.
+However, please note that WebDriverIO v7 will continue to be supported until the end of its [LTS support](https://webdriver.io/versions/) in October 2023.

+With the major version upgrade to v8, this package has transitioned to the ES module system.
+And it now emits both CommonJS (CJS-) and ECMAScript Modules (ESM-) compatible modules.

 ## Installation